rebelsky/sams-assorted-musings-reflections/excused-absences.md

 ---

+An alum reminds me that I should also explicitly note in my syllabus that I understand that certain disabilities may lead to absences and that I will not penalize students for such absences.
+I appreciate that excellent recommendation.

+---

 [1] Since the Grinnell faculty vote on the athletic schedule, it's hard to tell students that they can't attend an event.
 But when a team is away a lot, most of our coaches are willing to negotiate a bit.